-A new survey from Roy Morgan’s research institute has found that nearly 1 million Australians experience mortgage stress.
-This equates to over 20 percent of the population.
+A survey from Roy Morgan’s research institute has found that nearly one million Australians experience mortgage stress.
+This equates to over 20 per cent of the population.

-Sydney and Western Australia were found to be more “at risk” than other parts of the country.
+Sydney and Western Australian mortgage holders were found to be more “at risk” than other parts of the country.

 What is mortgage stress?